MOCHI-inc-JAPAN/algolia-tools/README.md

 ## **WARNING**

-This library cli may includes your secret files bundled code.
+This library cli may include your secret files bundled code.
 So you should not include bundle task files in git repository your aftools-build code.